sansin5982/GWAS-Protocol/chapters/QC/SNP-QC/HWE.md

 -   Test HWE **in controls only**, not cases.
 -   Why?
 Because the disease itself may cause true deviations in cases.
+-   Test HWE in **autosomal chromosoems** only, not on sex chromosomes
+-   Why?
+Becuase males contain only one X chromosome and females 2 X chromosomes.
+Hence, HWE will be performed only on females during X chromosome analysis.
+Here, we will just perform it for autosomal chromosome.

 A **SNP with big HWE deviation in controls** is a red flag: